Volkswagen Golf R review

 New Volkswagen Golf R is incredibly fast, but is it better value than a GTI?

-The engine is a reworked version of the 2.0-litre turbo in the GTI, with power increased by 79bhp to 296bhp.
+Not only is there more performance on offer in the Golf R, but you also get a host of engineering upgrades thrown in.
+For starters, the engine is a reworked version of the 2.0-litre turbo in the GTI, with power increased by 79bhp to 296bhp.

 Maximum torque is up by 30Nm to 380Nm, too – although it comes in 300rpm later, at 1,800rpm.
 However, it hangs around for 1,100rpm longer than in the GTI, which tails off at 5,500rpm.
 Anyone seriously considering an R will be interested in these numbers.